Get Help Now: (855) 209-4848

 An ultrasound will be done as soon as possible to confirm heart rate, placement, and dating of the pregnancy.
 The doctor or another medical provider will prescribe progesterone, given as a pill to be taken orally or vaginally or possibly by intramuscular injection.
 The treatment will usually continue through the first trimester of pregnancy.

 Initial studies of APR have shown it has a 64-68% success rate.

-Without the APR treatment, mifepristone may fail to abort the pregnancy on its own.
-In other words, your pregnancy may continue even without APR if you decide not to take misoprostol, the second abortion drug likely prescribed or provided to you.
+Without the APR treatment, the first abortion pill may fail to abort the pregnancy on its own.
+In other words, your pregnancy may continue even without APR if you decide not to take the second drug likely prescribed or provided to you.
 APR has been shown to increase the chances of allowing the pregnancy to continue.
 However, the outcome of your particular reversal attempt cannot be guaranteed.

 We are here to help support pregnant women and their developing babies.
 Contact us and we can connect you to the support you need to make the best decision possible for you and your baby.